Slam Poetry Ideas from My Classroom to Yours

 Tip #3: Connect to Prior Knowledge

 Take time to help students learn/review literary and poetic terms.
 View a variety of poems, or allow students to complete an inquiry project.
-This is a slam poetry idea students will love because it helps them to see the purpose behind an author’s choices.
+Students will love hearing others’ slam poetry ideas and see the purpose behind an author’s choices.

-Emphasize that it’s not about the quantity of the devices in a slam poem, but about the quality and impact of them in one’s writing.
+Emphasize that it’s not about the quantity of the devices in a slam poem, but about the quality and impact of poetry ideas in one’s writing.

 Tip #4: Generate Slam Poetry Ideas